fluthjs/fluth-doc/docs/en/api/observable.md

 - Details

-  Cancels the node's subscription.
-Unlike promise's inability to cancel, stream's subscription can be canceled at any time
+  Unsubscribe node, unlike promise's inability to cancel, stream's subscription can be cancelled anytime
   ::: warning Warning
-  Canceling the current node's subscription will also cancel all subscriptions of nodes after the current node's then
+  Unsubscribe current node, all nodes after current node's then will also be [unsubscribed](/en/guide/base.html#unsubscribe)
   :::

 - Example